antmicro/meta-antmicro/README.md

   docker run --rm -v <build-dir>:/data -u $(id -u):$(id -u) -it yoctobuilder
   ```
   *Note: This command runs Docker container that will be removed upon closing (`--rm`), mount the build directory in the `/data` partition in the container (`-v <build-dir>:/data`) and build the system as the `oe-builder` user (`$(id -u):$(id -u)`), since Yocto does not allow `root` builds.*
-* Fetch the sources using the `repo` tool present in the Docker container:
+* Configure git settings and fetch the sources using the `repo` tool present in the Docker container (optionally, you can fetch the sources from your system to avoid git configuration):
   ```
-  repo init -u https://github.com/antmicro/meta-antmicro.git -m system-releases/darknet-edgeai-demo/manifest.xml
+  git config --global user.email "you@example.com"
-  repo sync -j`nproc`
+  git config --global user.name "Your Name" cd /data repo init -u https://github.com/antmicro/meta-antmicro.git -m system-releases/darknet-edgeai-demo/manifest.xml repo sync -j`nproc`
   ```